-Members of St. Paul's Lutheran Church, Wonewoc who have children attending our school will be asked to pay a Supplemental Education Fee of \$320 per family.
-This is an annual fee and is in addition to the regular Book and Supply Fee that is paid for each child.
-We, like everyone else, are struggling with constant increases in costs and the Supplemental Education Fee has become necessary to help offset the rising cost of providing Christian Education.
+We, like everyone else, are struggling with constant increases in costs.
+Tuition is based on the number of students and increases have become necessary to help offset the rising cost of providing Christian Education.
 We only wish to maintain the quality of education that you and your children expect and deserve.